-In accordance with the Compact for Open Access Publishing Equity, so-called “hybrid” open access journals that provide free online access for only some articles will not be eligible for funding.
+In accordance with the Libraries' goal of supporting sustainable publishing models, so-called “hybrid” open access journals that provide free online access for only some articles will not be eligible for funding.

 Alternative Funding Options

 This fund is intended to support open access to research articles where publication fees are not covered by grants or other funding sources.
-The CU Boulder Libraries encourages authors to include publication fees in grant requests whenever possible.
-This fund isn’t intended to replace such funding sources.
+The Libraries encourage authors to include publication fees in grant requests whenever possible.
+This fund is not intended to replace such funding sources.